UDT-ITF/website/source/api/index.md

 have a trailing dot.

-IMPLEMENTATION NOTE: If a Resource does not have _date_ versioning, resources may still have a "date" key but it does not have to be unqiue or ISO 8601 ordered.
+IMPLEMENTATION NOTE: If a Resource does not have _date_ versioning, resources may still have a "date" key but it does not have to be unique or ISO 8601 ordered.
 Versions with non-Gregorian or vague dating can be ordered by using _linear_ or _graph_ versioning.

 DISCUSSION POINT: Do we need to return details of non-standard dating somewhere?
 Would support for ISO 8601 extensions for